scientific-python/cookie/docs/pages/guides/index.md

 and one for [compiled extensions][gha_wheels].
 You can read about setting up good tests on the [pytest page][pytest].

-Once you have completed the guidelines, there is a [cookiecutter][] project, [scientific-python/cookie][], that implements these guidelines and lets you setup a new package from a template in less than 60 seconds!
+Once you have completed the guidelines, there is a [copier][]/[cookiecutter][] project, [scientific-python/cookie][], that implements these guidelines and lets you setup a new package from a template in less than 60 seconds!

 You can also evaluate your repository against the guidelines by using [scientific-python-repo-review][]!